 Strive to provide web content that meets accessibility guidelines as defined by the World Wide Web Consortium (WC3).

-Basic Criteria for Keeping a Site Accessible
+Basic Criteria for an Accessible Site

 - Images.
 Use the ALT attribute to describe the function of each visual (Appropriate Use of Alt Text) (Choose the Best Images).